Into Film Clubs

 Cross-curricular links are easily made through the careful choice of film; learners who may never have stepped out of their home town can enter the world of another culture.
 Developing empathy and tolerance to promote global citizenship can be easily achieved with the use of film clips as trainees explore issues of poverty, racism and war.
 There is a wealth of online resources to support such complex issues film clips, lesson ideas and downloadable resources are readily available.

 Understanding strategies for assessing learning is not simple for trainee teachers.
 Getting to grips with the school's assessment procedures and recording systems can be daunting.
 Introducing simple filmmaking strategies to capture learning for later reflection has been invaluable for trainees.
 For example, some have filmed learners' oracy skills in order to collate evidence for levelling.
 Others have filmed techniques in PE to use as a guide for evaluation and improving performance.
 Trainees have found that 'allowing' learners to film their experiences gives ownership and empowerment a valued opportunity in a busy school day.

 All trainees should keep film education in their 'teacher toolkit', not as a rainy-day or Christmas stop-gap but as an invaluable tool for teaching and learning.
 The key is to keep it simple, not be too precious about the technicalities and to share and reflect upon the results with fellow trainees and learners.

-When Coraline discovers a secret path to a parallel universe, she finds a world where she's never told off and it's always cake for dinner.
+When Coraline discovers a secret path to a parallel universe, she finds a seemingly perfect world but not everything may be as it seems.

 Viewing 4 of 4 related items.